Nordic Capital – Data driven

 What role models inspire you in your everyday sustainability work?

-Do you have any advice, ideas or perspectives that you want to share with sustainability colleagues from other organizations?
+Do you have any advice, ideas or perspectives that you want to share with sustainability colleagues from other organisations?

 With great power comes great responsibility.
 Being part of a management team there is rarely enough time to become an expert on all sustainability topics, but each member should be able to identify and respond to how their company impacts and is affected by various sustainability challenges.
 This requires working actively with identifying risk areas and carrying out targeted internal training sessions, whilst having the courage to be transparent in external reporting and opening up for third party audits.
 Regular auditing requires control over sustainability data throughout the entire value-chain.
 All CEO’s should be able to answer questions regarding their company’s operations from various sustainability parameters.
 It is in the entire management team’s interest to steer their company through an active sustainability approach guided by established frameworks, such as the UN Sustainable Development Goals.